edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-03-future-of-augmented-reality.md

 Mixed with standard communication tools, AR can improve workplace collaboration and community, which are considered essential for any organization’s health (Mirt, 2018).

 By combining sight, sound, and touch, remote employees’ sense of community can be fostered in ways closer to what a traditional office setting can offer.
-Through 3-D simulations, AR can help provide new hire trainees a more authentic view of their job tasks and responsibilities.
+Through 3-D simulations, AR can provide new hire trainees a more authentic view of their job tasks and responsibilities.

 This inevitably reduces the time of assimilation into their role and organizational culture, at the same time decreasing the runway for them to be more productive.
 Plus, working with AR is more fun than stuffy lectures (Mirt, 2018).